kudobuilder/kudo.dev/content/community/team/alex.md

 name: Alex
 avatar: alex.jpg
 about:
-  Alex is simply awesome, but someone has yet to put his awesomeness into a brief and meaningful summary.
+  Alex is an engineer and he solves problems.
+Sometimes this involves writing code.
 ---

 # Alex